TylerSterlingTech/configure-ad/README.md

 <img src="https://i.imgur.com/YCQ6IYA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within Client-1, Client-1 is being addedto the domain.
+Within Client-1, Client-1 is being added to the domain.
 The process of "System --> Rename this PC (advanced) --> Change" is followed.
 The domain is set to "sterling.com".
 Jane's admin account username and password are entered, and the virtual machine restarts.
 </p>
 <br />